awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + Service discovery is supported for tasks on Fargate that use platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + Services configured to use service discovery have a limit of 1,000 tasks per service\.
 This is due to a Route 53 service quota\.
 + The Create Service workflow in the Amazon ECS console only supports registering services into private DNS namespaces\.
 When an AWS Cloud Map private DNS namespace is created, a Route 53 private hosted zone will be created automatically\.
-+ The VPC DNS attributes must be configured for sucessful DNS resolution\.
++ The VPC DNS attributes must be configured for successful DNS resolution\.
 For information about how to configure the attributes, see [DNS support in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) in the *Amazon VPC User Guide*\.
 + The DNS records created for a service discovery service always register with the private IP address for the task, rather than the public IP address, even when public namespaces are used\.
 + Service discovery requires that tasks specify either the `awsvpc`, `bridge`, or `host` network mode \(`none` is not supported\)\.
 + If the task definition your service task specifies uses the `awsvpc` network mode, you can create any combination of A or SRV records for each service task\.
 If you use SRV records, a port is required\.